 Antiseptic and Antibacterial Wipes For Dogs

 Skin infections can be caused by several microorganisms including yeast, bacteria, fungi, microbes, grease, acne and ringworms.
-Every single dog obviously carries some of these organisms at all times but its their accumulation for an extended period of time that may cause an irritation or infection of the skin, eye, ears, etc.
+Every single dog obviously carries some of these organisms at all times but it is their accumulation for an extended period of time that may cause irritation or infection of the skin, eye, ears, etc.